 Yellow vein strains are similar to green, except less potent.
-In fact, it’s the weakest out of all the strains in terms of potency: perfect for first-timers!
+In fact, it’s the weakest of all the strains in potency: perfect for first-timers!

 One theory is that yellow strains are a mix of white and red.
 Many people prefer these strains and don’t find them weak or ineffective.